-See Electrical Requirements and Grounding Instruction Sheet in your Literature Package.
+See Electrical Requirements and Grounding Instructions Sheet in your Literature Package.

-3. Install properly
+Install properly

-- Allow 1⁄2 inch (1.25 cm) space on each side and at the top of the refrigerator for ease of installation. - If the refrigerator is to be against a wall, you might want to leave extra space on the hinge side so the door can be opened wider. - 3.
-The refrigerator back can be flush against the wall. - Make sure ice maker water supply has been connected.
+- 1. Allow 1/2 inch (1.25 cm) space on each side and at the top of the refrigerator for ease of installation. - 2.
+If the refrigerator is to be against a wall, you might want to leave extra space on the hinge side closest to the wall so the door can be opened wider. - 3.
+The refrigerator back can be flush against the wall. - 4.
+Make sure ice maker water supply has been connected.
 Refer to Installation Instructions.

-4. Level refrigerator-freezer
+Level refrigerator-freezer